npmcdn-to-unpkg-bot/hoodie-time-it/GUIDE.md

 # Requirements

 Requirements for developing hoodie is a non-windows machine, because I ran into problems trying to do it in Windows.
-Your experience may differ but I had a better experience while developing on a linux machine.
+I managed to get it working just by getting rid of the hoodie-cli global package, as that is blocking the hoodie name also used by this release.
+Type this if you installed hoodie-cli on a global scale```npm -g uninstall hoodie-cli```else just omit the -g.
 You'll need

 `node >= version 4`